-I am currently Deputy Chief Executive of a local authority and a qualified accountant.
-As the Council’s Chief Financial Officer I also have the responsibility for the oversight of a number of other departments including housing, leisure, street scene, HR and IT.
+I was Deputy Chief Executive of a local authority and a qualified accountant.
+As the Council's Chief Financial Officer I also had the responsibility for the oversight of a number of other departments including housing, leisure, street scene, HR and IT.
 The whole of my career has been in local government.
 I bring both strategic management and strategic financial management experience together with an understanding of the public sector to the Corporation.

 I live in Hinckley and in my spare time am a keen table tennis player.

-Paul Cashian - Corporation Vice-chair and Chair of the Learning and Quality Committee
+Paul Cashian - Chair of the Students Learning and Quality Committee

 I am the Associate Dean (Student Experience) for the Faculty of Business and Law at Coventry University.
 I have worked in Higher Education for over 25 years and prior to this spent 6 years as a lecturer in FE.

 I have a wide ranging experience of HE covering curriculum design, quality assurance, academic management and working with collaborative partners.
 I have a doctorate in Education, and my current research centres on issues of employability and practice-based management.
 I am also a Principal Fellow of Higher Education Academy.
 I was appointed to the North Warwickshire and Hinckley College Corporation in September 2010.
-I am Vice Chair of the Corporation and currently chair the Learning and Quality Committee and am a member of the Search and Remuneration and Audit Committees.
+I am a former Vice Chair of the Corporation and currently chair the Students Learning and Quality Committee and am a member of the People, Strategy and Governance Committee.

-Karen Chouhan - Deputy-chair of the Learning and Quality Committee
+Karen Chouhan - Deputy-chair of the Students Learning and Quality Committee

-I live in Leicester and worked for South Leicestershire College teaching ESOL, English and Functional Skills from 2012 until 2014 so I have good knowledge of college operations, Ofsted and quality.
+I live in Leicester and worked for South Leicestershire College teaching ESOL, English and Functional Skills from 2012 until 2014.

-After many years of International travel, especially to sub Saharan Africa and working as a Group Director for Cromwell tools, with responsibilities for Global Compliance, Real Estate and Facilities Management, Health and Safety, Quality and Environmental policy and Security I decided in December 2016 to establish my own consultancy company to advise and support businesses in the above topics and more.
+After retiring from my position as Group Director for Grainger Cromwell in 2016, where my duties had included Global Compliance, Real Estate and Facilities Management, Health and Safety, Quality and Environmental policy and Security I decided to establish my own consultancy company to advise and support businesses on these topics and more.

 Having spent around twenty years as a Senior Executive in the pumping industry, I retired from the position of Group Senior Vice President, Americas, in the summer of 2016, having been based in Chicago at the end of this period.
 This to pursue a second career in the non-executive world.

-Since then I have been Chairman of a Private Equity backed Company, Adey and a Non-Executive Director of George Eliot Hospital Trust.
+Since then I have been Chairman of a Private Equity backed Company, Adey and Stuart &Turner and a Non-Executive Director of George Eliot Hospital Trust.